redtensor22/redtensor22.github.io/_posts/2018-11-19-School_scores.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/KNN_all_features_actual.png" alt="Prediction of the KNN algorithm using all features">
 <img src="{{ site.url }}{{ site.baseurl }}/images/KNN_all_features_predicted.png" alt="Actual pie chart of the test data set">

+The KNN predicted no best scores, and was slightly inaccurate at best on other categories.
+Hopefully the SVM will do a bit better.